elatov/elatov.github.io/_posts/2022-01-25-building-a-nix-package.md

 sha256-j5HjGcIqq93Ca9OBqEgSotoSXyw+q6Fqxa3hKk1ctwQ=
 ```

-Don't forget to add a `maintainer` field, if this is your first package you will have to add your self to the `maintainers` file as described in [maintainers](https://nixos.org/manual/nixpkgs/stable/#var-meta-maintainers).
+Don't forget to add a `maintainer` field, if this is your first package you will have to add yourself to the `maintainers` file as described in [maintainers](https://nixos.org/manual/nixpkgs/stable/#var-meta-maintainers).

 After it was all said and done, I had the following sections: